Daphne Lee is an editor and writer, and a creative writing teacher.

 For twelve years, Daphne wrote Tots to Teens, a column about children’s and YA books, for Malaysian daily The Star.
 Following that, she had a monthly column, called Localise, that focused on the Malaysian publishing industry.

 Apart from her work at Scholastic Asia, Daphne freelances as an editor and creative writing teacher.

 Daphne also writes stories, and is especially interested in Asian folklore, myths, and supernatural beliefs.

 She curated and edited Malaysian Tales: Retold & Remixed (ZI Publications) in 2011 and Remang: An Anthology of Ghostly Tales (Terrer Books) in 2018.

-Bright Landscapes, Daphne’s first collection of short stories, was published by Malaysian indie press Laras 99 in 2019.
+Bright Landscapes, Daphne’s first collection of short stories, was published by Malaysian indie small press Laras 99 in 2019.